11 Conscious Jewelry Brands You Can Covet With A Clearer Conscience

 Fair pay, support for communities, and practices to limit working hours or prevent child/forced labor should be prioritized, too.

-Some of these brands prove that it’s possible to create breathtaking pieces while using practices that filter air so it won’t harm workers.
+Some of these sustainable jewelry brands prove that it’s possible to create breathtaking pieces while using practices that filter air, so it won’t harm workers.

-They’re also doing their part to reduce their carbon footprint through carbon offset programs, use eco-packaging, treat wastewater, recycle manufacturing waste back into bling, and more.
+They’re also doing their part to reduce their impact through carbon offset programs, eco-packaging, wastewater treatment, and turning manufacturing waste back into bling.

 Community & charitable giving: